Gradient MSP Inc Terms and Conditions

 “Customer Data” means all electronic data or information submitted by Customer and/or its Users to the Service;

 “Fee” means the fees for the Services as specified by your selection on the Website and subsequent Order Confirmation provided by Gradient;

 “Gradient Analytics and Recommendations” means any analytics or recommendations or similar as may be suggested or made available by Gradient to Customer from time to time, including without limitation any business metric performance analytics and recommendations, support ticketing analytics and recommendations, and service provider ticketing analytics and recommendations.

 “Malicious Code” means viruses, worms, time bombs, Trojan horses and other harmful or malicious code, files, scripts, agents or programs;

 “Service” has the meaning given to it above;

-“Order Form” means an order form executed or otherwise accepted by the each of parties that specifies the Service, initial term, Fees, and any other additional commercial terms agreed by the parties, and which incorporates this Agreement;
+“Order Confirmation” means an order for the Services placed by you through the Gradient Website or with Authorized Reseller for a Subscription Plan that specifies the Service, initial term, Fees, and any other additional commercial terms applicable, and which is incorporated into this Agreement;